 No building can be located within an easement for the purposes of utility infrastructure or over the top of any existing utility services.

 Contributions for Water and Sewerage will be applicable to industrial development.
+Refer to Section 3 Requirements Applying to all Types of Development.

 6.3.20 Sex Service Premises